 Trip Leader Role

-The trip leader’s (university junior or senior) role on a First Ascent trip was especially important.
 The trip leader ensured the safety of all participants on the trip, while also engaging the participants, facilitating a welcoming community that fosters development and growth, and teaching the skills necessary to succeed on a trip.
 Additionally, the trip leader introduces students to the university, addresses their concerns regarding their first year in college, and encourages them to build strong connections with other participants to make them feel more “at home” during their first year at the university.
 In short, trip leaders serve as mentors.

 The trip leaders develop a friend-type relationship with participants, but it is important they maintain a sense of professionalism, inherent in the trip leaders’ role as peer mentors.
 Given the trip leaders’ senior university student status, the goal is for the new students in the outdoor experience to model the behavior and attitudes towards the university after the trip leaders.
 The trip leaders are the primary representatives of the university on the trip and model the values of the university.
 Finally, it was important that trip leaders have an innate understanding of the program and its intended outcomes.
 It was solely their responsibility to execute this part of the program and tailor it as needed to ensure the participants all take away the intended message.